-- Now change to the Create panel, locate the options for the import process and set saveas to GreenstoneMETS.
+- Now change to the Create panel, locate the options for the import process to the left (labelled Import Options) and set saveas to GreenstoneMETS.
 Import options are not available unless you are in Expert mode.

 - In your file browser, locate the archives folder for the collection you are working with (in Greenstone3 → web → sites → localsite → collect → <collname> → archives).
 For each document in the collection, Greenstone has generated two files: docmets.xml, the core METS description, and doctxt.xml, a supporting file.
 (Note: unless you are connected to the Internet you may be unable to view doctxt.xml in your web browser, because it refers to a remote resource.)
 Depending on the source documents there may be additional files, such as the images used within a web page.
 One of METS' many features is the ability to reference information in external XML files.
 Greenstone uses this to tie the content of the document, which is stored in the external XML file doctxt.xml, to its hierarchical structure, which is described in the core METS file docmets.xml.